Gray-Box Nonlinear Feedback Optimization: Design of the Gray-Box Controller

-\textit{Case 1: Approximate Sensitivity with a Bounded Error} In many applications, we construct approximate sensitivities based on prior knowledge or first-principle models\cite{ortmann2020experimental,ortmann2023deployment,ma2023reinforcement}, which are then fixed during online operation.
-This practice corresponds to the case where a bounded error exists between the approximate sensitivity $\hat{H}_k$ and the ground-truth $H_k$, i.e.,
+\textit{Case 1: Approximate Sensitivity with a Bounded Error} In many applications, we construct approximate sensitivities based on prior knowledge or first-principles models\cite{ma2023reinforcement}, which are then fixed during online operation.
+This practice corresponds to the case where a bounded error exists between the approximate sensitivity $\hat{H}_k$ and the ground truth $H_k$, i.e.,

 where $\bar{\epsilon} > 0$.
 In this case, we select a constant $C > 0$ and use the following vanishing combination coefficient